kcjengr/qtpyvcp/testing.md

 #### Setup for Qt Widget Testing

-Qt widget tests require `PYTEST_QT_API=pyqt5` to be set before pytest starts.
-This is handled automatically via `usercustomize.py` in the Poetry venv.
+Qt binding is configured via `pytest-env` in `pyproject.toml`.
+No manual setup required — just run:

 ```bash
 # All tests (including widgets) run headlessly with Xvfb